groundcover-com/dynconf/pkg/getter/README.md

-# Dynamic Configuration Registerer
+# Dynamic Configuration Getter

-With this package you can limit different modules in your code to register on specific parts of your dynamic configuration.
+With this package you can limit different modules in your code to get and register on specific parts of your dynamic configuration.

 This should be used in conjunction with the [dynamic configuration manager](/pkg/manager), in order to avoid passing full paths within the configuration struct by each module.